joepurdy/zeus/README.md

   - [SSL certificate automation with ACM](#ssl-certificate-automation-with-acm)
   - [Improve IAM roles/permissions](#improve-iam-rolespermissions)
   - [Additional functions or a monolith API service](#additional-functions-or-a-monolith-api-service)

+## Video Overview

+If you want to watch an 8 minute video showing a demonstration of my homework solution I have one recorded here: [joepurdy/zeus — video overview](https://www.loom.com/share/4b19bf6234964b3d869b67c5057cd6da)

+It's completely optional and merely provided to aid in reviewing the solution and seeing a practical demonstration.

 ## Background